spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-private-registry.md

 - A cluster cannot pull images from more than one private registry.

 - If your private registry has TLS enabled, you can only configure a new cluster to use a TLS certificate with a private registry.
-You cannot configure an existing cluster with a TLS certificate to communicate with your existing registry.
+You cannot configure an existing cluster with a TLS certificate to communicate with your private registry.

 - Palette Edge supports basic username/password authentication.
-Token authentication schemes used by services such as AWS ECR and Google Container Registry are not supported.
+Token authentication schemes used by services such as AWS ECR and Google Artifact Registry are not supported.

 - If you have specified registry credentials in the `registryCredentials` field in the user data file during the EdgeForge process, the credentials provided in the cluster profile will be ignored.
 For more information, refer to [EdgeForge - Build Artifacts](../edgeforge-workflow/palette-canvos.md).